Skip to content

 Note

-When Frida hooks a method, it replaces the original entry point with a pointer to its trampoline.
+When a framework hooks a method, it may replace the original entry points with a pointer to hook or bridge code.
 Detection approaches include:

-kAccNative(0x0100) was unexpectedly set - Trampoline detection: Scan the entry point for known hook signatures
+• Trampoline detection: Scan the entry points for known hook signatures

 See "The Jiu-Jitsu of Detecting Frida" by Bernhard Mueller, "Detecting and bypassing frida dynamic function call tracing: exploitation and mitigation", and the "Anti-Frida Techniques" collection for additional detection approaches.